-The NIDCR Clinical Terms of Award (CToA) policy applies to all grants and cooperative agreements conducting human subjects research.
-This includes studies that will enroll human subjects to collect new data and studies that use previously collected data or specimens that can still be linked to living individuals.
+The National Institute of Dental and Craniofacial Research (NIDCR) Clinical Terms of Award (CToA) policy applies to all grants and cooperative agreements conducting human subjects research that have been determined by NIDCR to need additional oversight (as defined in Section 2).
 The NIH defines clinical research as research with human subjects that is:

 - patient-oriented research: research conducted with human subjects (or on material of human origin such as tissues, specimens, and cognitive phenomena) for which an investigator (or colleague) directly interacts with human subjects